MG Software.

 Pros

-• +Excellent enterprise features and compliance
+• +Excellent enterprise features including audit logging, compliance reporting, and granular permissions

 Cons

-• -Overwhelming for small teams
+• -Overwhelming for small teams due to the sheer number of configuration options and features

-• -Less attractive for open-source
+• -Less attractive for open-source projects and community-driven development workflows

 5. Gitea